spokestack/spokestack.io/content/blog/integrating-spokestack-google-app-actions-2/index.md

 This snippet automatically reactivates ASR when Spokestack finishes playing the audio for a TTS prompt, so the user can give another search if they want.
 If they say nothing, the ASR will deactivate after a timeout.

-That brings us to one last point: in its current state, voice integration in the sample app can only be accessed via wakeword ("Spokestack", in this case).
+That brings us to one last point: in its current state, voice integration in the sample app can only be accessed via wake word ("Spokestack", in this case).
 It's easy enough to add a microphone button of your choosing, and it should call `spokestack.activate()` just as our TTS listener above.
 If you want to make your button work like a walkie-talkie, you can call `spokestack.deactivate()` when the user releases it; otherwise, calling `deactivate` is unnecessary.

 ## Conclusion...or is it?